prototypefund/psylink/schematics/electrode_module3.3/README.md

 Electrode Module 3.3:

 - Fixed aggressive filtering of signals by changing passive highpass filter capacitors C1-C8 from 100pF to 100nF.
+- Reduced gain from 501x back down to 251x, since the highpass filter fix strenghened the signal

 Electrode Module 3.2: